MicrosoftDocs/dynamics365smb-docs/business-central/across-preview.md

 ## Getting Started with Sandboxes

 Sandbox environments can be a way for you to practice with [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can think of a sandbox as a non-production environment that you can use on top of your production instance of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For example, if you want to take the free online training from [Microsoft Learn](/learn/browse/?products=dynamics-business-central), your administrator can create a sandbox environment so that you and your colleagues can practice there rather than in your production environment.

-A sandbox lets you safely build and test extensions and develop new functionality to customize the service without affecting the data and settings of your production environment.
-For example, if you want to take the free online training from [Microsoft Learn](/learn/browse/?products=dynamics-business-central), you can create a sandbox environment and practice there rather than in your production environment.
+If you are a developer, a sandbox lets you safely build and test extensions and develop new functionality to customize the service without affecting the data and settings of your production environment.

-Right now, all customers can use a sandbox.
+Right now, all customers can use a sandbox, including organizations who have signed up for a trial.
 For more information about how to get started with a sandbox, see [Creating a Sandbox Environment](across-how-create-sandbox-environment.md).

 > [!NOTE]
 > Sandboxes created this way contain demonstration data for the fictitious CRONUS company.
 No data is copied or otherwise transferred from the production environment.